Joelynn94/ztm-master-the-coding-interview-ds-algo/00_DSintro/notes.md

 - A way for us to organize data.

-- A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data
+- A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

+## Why so many of them?

+Different data structures excel at different things.
+Some are highly specialized, while others (like arrays) are more generally used.

 ### 2 parts to understanding data structures